 As you can see, linguists make possible the real-time exchange of information, advice, and opinions.
 Decision-makers, experts, and the general public can communicate thanks to us, translators.

-Is it just medical translators and interpreters who play a key role in the context of the coronavirus crisis?
+Is it just medical translators and interpreters who play a key role in the context of COVID-19?

 It’s important to remember that a state of emergency affects all areas of life, and translators work in all areas of life as well, so it’s not just us medical translators who play a crucial role.